 A number of years ago there was a Minimalist Exhibition on ‘Nothing’ at the Pompidou Centre in Paris.
 The exhibition marked the end of Minimalism; Minimalism taken to its logical conclusion.
 John wished he had gone and experienced standing in a room with nothing in it.
 He liked the thought: “Art reduced to nothing.
 What now?
-To start again with all we that has been learnt!”.
+To start afresh with all the knowledge that has been gained!”.

 Whilst John's artwork has been categorized into two areas, Traditional and 'Colour and Motion', there is overlap and his work continues to develop.
 He is excited for the artistic opportunities ahead and the artwork yet to come.

 John Lester, Ha Noi, Vietnam

 Live the Dance

 To fingertip pause a butterfly dancing in the sky,